-The mortgage over my property is with Barclays for my property in Mortimer.
-Conveyancing was finalised some time ago.
-If I am intending to rent out my property and do not currently have a buy-to-let mortgage do I need to remortgage to a buy-to-let mortgage or inform Barclays?
+The mortgage over my property is with RBS for my property in Mortimer.
+Conveyancing was finalised months ago.
+In the event that I decide to rent out my property and do not currently have a buy-to-let mortgage do I need to remortgage to a buy-to-let mortgage or inform RBS?

-Your original mortgage agreement with Barclays will provide that you need their approval in advance of renting your property as this is likely to be a breach of Barclays’s mortgage conditions.
+Your original mortgage agreement with RBS will provide that you need their approval prior to renting your property as this is likely to be a breach of RBS’s mortgage conditions.
 In many cases banks or building societies will allow you to rent out your former home without needing to switch to a buy-to-let mortgage but some lenders will add a surcharge to your mortgage rate to reflect the higher risk.
-You should contact Barclays directly.
-You need not do this via a Barclays conveyancing panel lawyer.
+You should contact RBS directly.
+It should not be necessary to do this via a RBS conveyancing panel lawyer.

 We are close to exchanging contracts on the sale of our house in Mortimer and the buyers lawyers are claiming that there is a possibility that the property was built land that was not decontaminated.
 A high street Mortimer conveyancer would know this is not the case.
 For the life of me I don't know why the purchasers are using a factory type conveyancing outfit rather than a conveyancing solicitor in Mortimer.
 We have lived in Mortimer for 5 years we know that this is a non issue.
 Is it a good idea to contact our local Authority to obtain confirmation that there is no issue.